GlistenSTAR/ExamSystem/README.md

 ### License

-This project is licensed under NK-team
+This project is licensed under the MIT License